Barton, Preston: Governance

 Barton is within the City of Preston electoral ward of Preston Rural North, and the Preston Rural electoral division of Lancashire County Council.
 The civil parish of Barton was part of Preston Rural District throughout its existence from 1894 to 1974.
 In 1974 the parish became part of the Borough of Preston, which became a city in 2002.

+Transport

+Bus services in Barton are run entirely by Stagecoach in Lancaster on 2 routes the 40/41 to Lancaster/Morecambe or Preston.